backdrop-contrib/enforce_revlog/README.md

 important to prevent untracked changes or inadvertent data loss that even administrators can cause.

+This module will work alongside the [Draft Workflow](https://backdropcms.org/project/draft_workflow) module, and when editing an existing revision the log message, any existing log message will be used.

 ### Differences from Drupal 7
 - Allow to force revisions for each modification.
 - Allow to force revision log and force revisions for User 1 if permission is